| || |

-(Term: June 4, 2013 - June 3, 2017)
+(Term: October 4, 2016 - October 3, 2020)

 Aaron Crutison is the Deputy Director, Solano County Health and Social Services (H&SS) /Children and Adult Resource Services (CARES).
 His 26 years of public service in three California counties spans 4 decades and includes previous appointments in Solano as Manager, Administrator and interim Deputy Director in the Employment and Eligibility and Child Welfare Services (CWS) Divisions.
 His accomplishments include assisting in a major restructuring and strengthening of the CWS Division, fully implementing the merger of two H&SS Divisions, and leading the successful development and implementation of three state-mandated CWS System Improvement Plans.
 As a result, CWS monthly contacts compliance exceeds the state average and more children have been safely reunified with their parents or adopted in a timely manner.